Stephen-Eneji/About-Stephen-Eneji/README.md

-### Hi there 👋
+### Hi there 👋, I am Stephen Eneji

+Self-taught Software Engineer, CS Undergraduate student

 <!--
 **Stephen-Eneji/Stephen-Eneji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...